strakacher21/vrcfox-2.3_body_and_cloth_edition/vrcfox unity project (B&C)/Assets/scripts/VRC_VRM_BlendShape_Avatar_Setup-2.0.0/README.md

 ---
 ## Notes
-* Your input blendshapes must be named according to vrchat / arkit / UE naming conventions (Not case sensetive)
+* Your input blendshapes must be named according to vrchat / arkit naming conventions
+* If the tool fails to make the file delete the files the tool generated and try again
 * Please verify your avatar.
 Some avatars have weird/unconventional names for blendshapes
 * For extra visemes Vseeface requires all extra visemes to be present [SIL, CH, DD, FF, KK, NN, PP, RR, SS, TH]
-* UE to ARkit convertion is currently a BETA feature and may need user tweaking to get everything looking just right